 Microinverter

-This is a solar microinverter.
-It converts DC power from a solar panel to AC which then passes through a transformer to get high voltage, sinewave, AC suitable for wall appliances.
+The goal of this project was to design and make a solar microinverter designed to be used with a 12V solar panel.
+It converts DC power from the solar panel to AC which then passes through a transformer to get high voltage AC power suitable for wall appliances.
 The microinverter's PCB is 52mm long and 102mm wide.

 You can find a link to the previous versions of this project at the bottom of the page.

-This project cost me €450 and took about 250 hours of work so far.
-It is still a work in progress.
+This project cost me €450 and took about 250 hours of work.

 Assembled PCB

 The PCB for the microinverter consists of 4 layers (2 for power and 2 for signals) and 28 components.
 Although 2 layers would have been sufficient, I chose 4 layers for the extra current capacity and thermal mass.
 The microinverter's primary function is to chop an analog sine wave into discrete PWM signals and use them to drive 4 MOSFETs, producing a high power SPWM signal.
-The 2 n-channel MOSFETs are driven using a TC4424 MOSFET driver.
+The 2 n-channel MOSFETs are driven using a TC4424 dual MOSFET driver IC in order to eliminate any current bottlenecks from the microcontroller's weak output.
 This signal is then stepped up in voltage and filtered to achieve a clean, high power sine wave output.
 The microinverter can function as either grid-tied or grid-forming without requiring any hardware changes.

 To address thermal management, heatsinks are attached to each MOSFET, but since they are electrically connected to each's drain they need to be kept separate.
 To ensure this, I designed and 3D-printed a heatsink spacer from ABS plastic (though nylon would be preferred), which also helps maintain good contact pressure between each MOSFET and its heatsink.
 Additionally, the PCB includes a 4-pin fan header wired to 5V for extra cooling, which (with some software modifications and maybe an adapter) can also be used to facilitate several communication protocols (for example RS485).